-We are asking for non-exclusive First North American Print and Digital Rights.
+We are asking for non-exclusive First North American Print and Digital Rights for six months from the Date of Publication.
 We reserve the right to reprint them your story in a subsequent volume of Erie Tales, but we will ask first.

-All acceptances will receive one (1) Contributor’s Copy and our humble thanks.
+All acceptances will receive a payment of $25.00 upon publication.
+In addition, one (1) digital Contributor’s Copy and our humble thanks.
 Accepted members will be able to purchase more copies at a greatly discounted price to sell or give away.

 Send all submissions and/or inquiries to firstname.lastname@example.org.
 We will not accept snail mail submissions.

 The submission deadline is July 31, 2023.